GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 He received his master of science degree in mechanical engineering from UC Berkeley in 1934 and joined the UC Berkeley civil engineering department as a research assistant.
 The following year, he took a job as a research engineer for the California Forest and Range Experiment Station, also at Berkeley.
 His job included conducting summer fieldwork at Mount Shasta where he gathered data on the effects of wind, slope, temperature and humidity on the progression of wildfires.
 This data then was studied and applied to fire pre-suppression techniques and strategies.
 Another project he was involved with at Shasta, was the design and use of fire-suppressant foam "bombs" that could be dropped from airplanes.

 Shortly after he began his forest service job at Berkeley, he met and became smitten by a secretary at the experiment station named Ina Smith.
 Ina was a divorcee with two young children, Jackie (age 7) and Rob (age 9).
-They were married Aug.
+They were marriage Aug.
 7, 1937, in Carson City, Nev.

 That same year, he was hired as an associate in agricultural engineering at UC Davis and he was assigned to work on an orchard-heating project being conducted at the UC Riverside Citrus Experiment Station.